 1. The Relaxation Method

 Here in this section of the post, I am going to explain what I would refer to as the relaxation method.
 To get started, bring your dog to a setting where you are most likely to see other dogs around.
 Let’s do a dog park since this is a place where dogs are most commonly found.
-Be sure to bring a pack of treats for your dog with you to the dog park.
+Be sure to bring a pack of tasty treats, like Canine Carry Outs Dog Treats, for your dog with you to the dog park.

 Once at the dog park, be sure to place yourself and your dog at a safe distance away from other dogs.
 Ideally, you want your dot to stay as far away from the other dogs as possible, but at the same time, close enough that he/she can spot at least one of the dogs there.
 It may take a few tries before you find the ideal distance for your dog to stay still, but a good spot would be at a corner of the dog park.

 Now, wait until your dog spot another dog and then observe him/her.
-If your dog doesn’t bark at the sight of another dog, continually reward him/her with small pieces of treat like hot dog, cheese, or cooked chicken until that dog has passed along.
+If your dog doesn’t bark at the sight of another dog, continually reward him/her with a treat until that dog has passed along.
 After that happens, bring your dog just a few feet closer to another dog and watch him/her.